-We're in a golden age of open world games, sprawling sandboxes where player choice rules above all else.
-Sure, there are stories, quests, missions, and goals, but players are free to complete them at their own pace.
-From fantasy realms to simulated galaxies, from modern cities to post-apocalyptic wastelands, the best open world games give players the freedom to choose their own path—to do what they want, when they want—and provide an interesting and rewarding setting for their self-guided adventures.
+This is a true golden age of open world games, sprawling landscapes of exploration and player choice where we can make our own adventures.
+While there are stories, quests, missions, and goals —players can complete them at their own pace.
+Whether they're fantasy kingdoms, simulated galaxies, modern cities, or post-apocalyptic wastelands, the best open world games thrive on freedom.
+Letting players choose their own paths—doing what, where, and when they want—and set up a fascinating and rewarding setting for their adventures.

 Here are the best open world games on PC.